French Way on foot in group from León to Santiago: 5 + 1 stages

 The entire city of Santiago de Compostela is magical, but especially its Cathedral, which deserves a special visit.

-Accommodation in Santiago.
+Accommodation in Santiago de Compostela.

 -